 Understanding the issues and needs of addicted clients involved in the criminal justice system takes unique knowledge, techniques and skills.
-This course will provide an in-depth exploration of how crime and chemical dependency contribute to the increasing problems of prison over crowding, recidivism and the use of drug and alcohol treatment programs as alternatives to incar-
+This course will provide an in-depth exploration of how crime and chemical dependency contribute to the increasing problems of prison over crowding, recidivism and the use of drug and alcohol treatment programs as alternatives to incarceration.
+Effective treatment strategies that address the needs for the criminal offender who is chemically dependent will be identified and explored.
+Ethics in terms of counselor boundaries and the professional code of conduct involved in working with this population will be presented.